 So you’ve started writing your first program — great stuff!
+The software development can be very tricky, especially if you are not absolutely sure what you are doing.
+In this blog we are exploring different software development methodologies.
 Here are a few tips and traps to watch out for along the way.

 Long periods of time when your program doesn’t compile and/or run at all

 You enthusiastically start work on some big changes (e.g. re-architecting your application), but stop because you hit a brick wall, or don’t have the time to finish it.
 The source code is left in a crippled and unfinished state.
 You can’t do anything with any of your code until this is fixed, and the longer you leave it, the more you’ll forget and the harder it will be to get started again.

 In Continuous Integration this is called a broken build, and is a big no-no because it impacts other peoples ability to work.
 Without the pressure of a team environment pushing you forward, having a roadblock like this in your path makes it very easy to lose faith and motivation.

 Make massive changes on a whim without revision control or a backup

 There’s nothing worse than changing your mind about the design of something after you’ve already thrown away the old one.
 When you do something that involves changing or deleting existing code, be sure to make some sort of backup in case things don’t work out.